moriisaac/Zoezi/README.md

 Push to your branch: git push origin my-new-feature Submit a pull request
 # License
-Zoezi is licensed under the MIT License yuioo
+Zoezi is licensed under the MIT License